Spanish assault on French Florida: Laudonnaire's escape from Fort Caroline

 Then came the old carpenter, Le Challeux, with another party of refugees, through the water and the tall grass.
 Le Challeux and six others of the company decided to make their way to the coast in the hope of being rescued by the ships which had remained below in the river.
 They passed the night in a grove of trees in view of the sea, and the following morning, as they were struggling through a large swamp, they observed some men half hidden by the vegetation, whom they took to be a party of Spaniards come down to cut them off.
 But closer observation showed that they were naked, and terrified like themselves, and when they recognized their leader, Laudonnière, and others of their companions, they joined them.
 The entire company now consisted of twenty-six.

 Two men were sent to the top of the highest trees from which they discovered one of the smaller of the French ships, that of Captain Maillard, which presently sent a boat to their rescue.
 The boat next went to the relief of Laudonnière, who was so sick and weak that he had to be carried to it.
-Before returning to the ship, the remainder of the company were gathered up, the men, exhausted with hunger, anxiety, and fatigue, having to be assisted into the boat by the sailors.
+Before returning to the ship, the remainder of the company were gathered up; the men, exhausted with hunger and fatigue, had to be assisted into the boat by the sailors.

 A consultation was now held between Jacques Ribault and Captain Maillard, and the decision was reached to return to France.
 But in their weakened state, with their arms and supplies gone and the better part of their crews absent with Jean Ribault, the escaped Frenchmen were unable to navigate all three of the vessels; they therefore selected the two best and sank the other.
 The armament of the vessel bought from Hawkins was divided between the two captains and the ship was then abandoned.
 On Thursday, September 25, the two ships set sail for France, but parted company the following day.
 Jacques Ribault with Le Challeux and his party, after an adventure on the way with a Spanish vessel, ultimately reached La Rochelle.